Probe focuses on JPMorgan's monitoring of suspect transactions

 A lead OCC examiner in charge of overseeing JPMorgan has a reputation for a hard-nosed approach to uncovering money laundering at major banks, according to other people familiar with the situation.

 The OCC probe comes at a time when U.S. authorities have launched a broad crackdown on money laundering.
-This year, a U.S. Senate probe of British bank HSBC Holdings Plc (HSBA.L) and a New York investigation into Standard Chartered Plc (STAN.L), also of the U.K., identified transactions tied to drug cartels in Mexico and sanctioned countries such as Iran.
+This year, a U.S. Senate probe of British bank HSBC Holdings Plc and a New York investigation into Standard Chartered Plc, also of the U.K., identified transactions tied to drug cartels in Mexico and sanctioned countries such as Iran.

 HSBC set aside $700 million to cover potential settlement or fines, while Standard Chartered reached a $340 million settlement with the New York banking regulator.